hashicorp/consul/website/source/docs/agent/dns.html.md

 A service lookup is used to query for service providers.
 Service queries support two lookup methods: standard and strict [RFC 2782](https://tools.ietf.org/html/rfc2782).

+By default, SRV weights are all set at 1, but changing weights is supported using the `Weights` attribute of the [service definition](/docs/agent/services.html).

+Note that DNS is limited in size per request, even when performing DNS TCP queries.
+For services having many instances (more than 500 instances), it might not be possible to retrieve the complete list of instances for the service.
+In that case, it is recommended to use HTTP API to retrieve the list of nodes.

 ### Standard Lookup

 The format of a standard service lookup is: